 The responsibility to remember calls forth the awareness of how far we are from those two days in Hiroshima and Nagasaki.
-None of us were there temporally and physically.
+None of us were there at that time and in that space.
 Yet, we are asked to be there and to remember, to make those moments our moments and to remember, to experience the explosions and the sufferings, and the pain and the anguish and to remember.

-Our title is in this sense an invitation to remember remembering the victims of the bombings of Hiroshima and Nagasaki in the company of the countless others killed by human violence, human choices, human planning, human ingenuity, human control of natural energy, human desire to win, human insistence on "us" and "them", human defiance, stubbornness, misconstructed heroism.
+Our title is in this sense an invitation to remember the victims of the bombings of Hiroshima and Nagasaki in the company of the countless others killed by human violence, human choices, human planning, human ingenuity, human control of natural energy, human desire to win, human insistence on "us" and "them", human defiance, human stubbornness, misconstructed heroism.
 I do not think that it is a downblending atomic death.
-I think that it is the proper way to acknowledge that the sufferings, and the pain and the anguish have been repeated over and over again in testing and conflicts around the world until now.
+I think that it is the proper way to acknowledge that the sufferings, and the pain and the anguish of the victims of Hiroshima and Nagaski have been repeated over and over again in nuclear testing and conflicts around the world until now.

-After the two bombs were used against Hiroshima and Nagasaki humans built mre that 70,000 nuclear weapons and performed more than 2,000 tests.
-Still today we have more than 12,500 each of them with power greatly superior to the two used in August 1945.
+After the two bombs were used against Hiroshima and Nagasaki humans built more than 70,000 nuclear weapons and performed more than 2,000 tests.
+Still today we have more than 12,500 of them with power greatly superior to the two used in August 1945.

 To recognize the victims is to choose a starting point.
 In front of me is a person, a human person, another me.
 Same body, same face, same need to breathe and drink, same ...
 I could be her.
-I could be him if someone decides that Paris must be bombed today.
+I could be him.
+If someone decides that Paris must be bombed today we all be "them".
 Victims do not make themselves so.
-Victims are made by others who take from the life they had to make them bodies.
-To recognize the victims is to open ourselves to a Henry Dunant moment, an occasion of horror that moves in the direction of a "No", a resounding "NO!", a life-long, committed an obstinate "NO, no, no millions of times no"
+Victims are made by others.
+The violent enemy takes the life from the victims and makes them bodies and ashes.
+To recognize the victims is to open ourselves to the horror that moves in the direction of a "No", a resounding "NO!", a life-long, committed an obstinate "NO, no, no millions of times no"